NPARC Alliance Validation Archive

 Introduction

 This verification case involves the steady, inviscid, adiabatic Mach 2.35 flow over a cone with a semi-vertex angle of 10 degrees.
 The flow is a classic conical flowfield with an attached shock at the apex of the cone with conical rays of constant properties eminating from the apex.
-This case contains results from the WIND and NPARC CFD codes.
+The simulations available here use the structured grid solver of the Wind-US code (version 3.139).
+The CFD simulation results are compared to results from theoretical supersonic cone flow.
+Results are also provided from earlier CFD simulations using the NPARC code and an earlier version of the WIND code.

 Freestream Conditions